Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Brazil nut calories

-Brazil nuts and dishes prepared on its basis are characterized by increased energy value.
+Brazil nuts and dishes prepared from them are characterized by increased energy value.

 • Calorie content of Brazil nuts (per 100 g) – 657.897 kcal.